FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 Before axis configuration make sure the correct pins for analog inputs or digital sensors are chosen in "Pin Config" tab and configuration is written to the device.

+## Output control

+You can disable output from your axis to the system, but all overlaying functions will be still working.
+This function can be useful when **AxesToButtons** is used.
+Your buttons from axis will be operational but the axis will not (to prevent conflicts while mapping buttons in a game)

 ## Calibration

 By default all inputs calibrated to fullscale range 0-4095.
 You can choose one of two options for calibration: